 Recently different groups have used Artificial Neural Networks (ANNs) to predict frontal lines from atmospheric data.
 Biard and Kunkel (2019) used the MERRA-2 data-set to predict and classify fronts over the North American continent.
-Their network also classifies their predicted fronts using the four types: warm, cold, stationary, and occlusions.
-They used labels provided by the North American Weather Service.
+Their network also classifies their predicted fronts using the four types: warm, cold, stationary, and and stationary fronts, as well as occlusions.
+They used labels provided by the North American Weather Service (NWS).

 Lagerquist et al. (2019) used the North American Regional Reanalysis (NARR) data-set (Mesinger et al., 2006), to predict synoptic cold and warm fronts over the North American continent also using the NWS labels.
 While the network of Biard and Kunkel (2019) creates an output on the input domain, the network of Lagerquist et al. (2019) predicts the probability for a single pixel and needs to be applied to each pixel consecutively.
 Both methods rely on postprocessing steps like morphological thinning to create their final representation of frontal data.
 Additionally, both methods only use a 2D mask for each input variable not making use of multiple pressure or height levels.
-Matsuoka et al. (2019) used a U-Net architecture (Ronneberger et al., 2015) to predict stationary fronts located near Japan.
+Matsuoka et al. (2019) used a U-Net architecture (Ronneberger et al., 2015; Shelhamer et al., 2017) to predict stationary fronts located near Japan.

-In this study we present a new method for automatic front detection based on machine learning, which uses meteorological reanalysis as input data, whereas the method is trained with information on surface fronts as provided by two different weather services.
+In this study we present a new method for automatic front detection based on machine learning , which uses using meteorological reanalysis as input data, whereas the method is and trained with information on surface fronts as provided by two different weather services (NWS and DWD).
 The overall aim of this study is to investigate the degree to which machine learning approaches are able to replicate manual analysis on a case-study and climatological scale and the degree to which the learned features are consistent with meteorological expectations on the physical properties characterising a frontal surface.
-Our provided network also uses the U-Net approach to predict and classify all four types of fronts, without the need of morphological post processing.
-Additionally we evaluate our approach similar to Lagerquist et al. (2019) using an object based evaluation method.
-Unlike the previous methods we incorporate data from two different weather services, the North American Weather Service (NWS) and the German Weather Service (Deutscher Wetterdienst, DWD) and also evaluate on both regions.
-We additionally compare our predicted fronts against the method developed by Schemm et al. (2015), using thermal front parameters (TFP), as baseline.
-As input data for the method, we use the ERA5 reanalysis data (Hersbach et al., 2020) from the European Centre for Medium-Range Weather Forecasts (ECMWF) at a $0.25^{\circ}$ grid at multiple pressure levels for each variable.
-This data-set exhibits a higher resolution than the NARR (32 km grid) and used MERRA-2 data-set by Biard and Kunkel (2019) (1° grid).
-Additionally, we used multiple pressure levels to refine our results.
+Our provided network also uses the U-Net approach to predict and classify all four types of fronts, without the need of and it does not require morphological post processing.
+Additionally we We evaluate our approach similar to Lagerquist et al. (2019) using an object based evaluation method.
+Unlike the previous methods we incorporate data from two different weather services, the North American Weather Service (NWS) and the German Weather Service (Deutscher Wetterdienst, DWD) NWS and DWD, and also evaluate on both regions the two different regions covered by these data-sets.
+We additionally compare our predicted fronts against the method developed by Schemm et al. (2015), using thermal front parameters a thermal front parameter (TFP), as baseline as an example of a conventional automatic front detection method.
+We refer to it in the following as "baseline method".
+As input data for the method, we use the ERA5 reanalysis data (Hersbach et al., 2020) from the European Centre for Medium-Range Weather Forecasts (ECMWF) at a 0.25° grid at multiple pressure levels for each variable.
+This data-set exhibits a higher resolution than the NARR data (32 km grid) and used used by Lagerquist et al. (2019) and MERRA-2 data-set by Biard and Kunkel (2019) data (1° grid).
+Additionally, we used by Biard and Kunkel (2019).
+In contrast to these studies, we also used multiple pressure levels to refine our results.

-Although we are aware of the conceptual differences between determining surface fronts and the complex 3D structure of fronts, we use the surface maps as a ground truth, i.e. as a proxy for the complex structures fronts.
-However, in the later evaluation it turns out that the detected surface fronts represents the physical properties in a meaningful way.
+Although we are aware of the conceptual differences between determining surface fronts and the complex 3D structure of fronts, we use the surface maps as a ground truth, i.e. as a proxy for the complex structures called fronts.
+However, in the later evaluation it turns out that the detected surface fronts represents the physical properties represent the expected physical properties of airmass boundaries in a meaningful way.